 - Wear protective eyewear such as sunglasses when outdoors in order to block wind and debris from irritating the eye.

-If you have any of the mentioned dry eye symptoms, call Dry Eye Center at Issaquah Eyeworks today and schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang.
+If you have any of the mentioned dry eye symptoms, call Dry Eye Center at Issaquah Eyeworks today and schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang.
 The optometrist will recommend the most up-to-date dry eye treatments for your eyes and condition.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.